WatchmeDoc/LSAI-Checkpointing/LSAI Project.md

 We also added a `pccheck_config.json` in `checkpointing/pccheck` directory that allows to configure how pccheck works.
 The important parameters there are the following:

 - `basic_file`: filepath to the checkpoint file
 - `num_threads`: number of threads used for pipelining the copying process.
-Higher number of threads generally means each thread handles less workload but increases the probability of stragglers
+Higher number of threads generally means each thread handles less workload but increases the probability of stragglers.
+Also, they are bottlenecked by the disk I/O and thus one gets diminishing benefits after 2 or 4 threads.
 - `save_memory`: Skips the use of some auxiliary arrays, which in turn may save some DRAM memory but can slow things down when using multiple threads.
 No effect whatsoever for 1 thread.

 ### Issues